MaxwellMendenhall/MaxwellMendenhall/README.md

 ### 🧑‍💻 Computer Science | White Collar Crime | Computer Security

 Welcome to my GitHub portfolio!
-Here, you'll find a selection of projects that highlight my work in machine learning, software development, and website design.
+Here, you'll find a selection of projects that highlight my work in machine learning, software development, website design, and stock trading.
 With each project, I strive to create impactful solutions that meet both technical and business needs.

 ---